Case Management Social Worker

 - Serves as a preceptor, mentor, and resource to less experienced staff and represents the department on committees.

 - Master's Degree in Social Work or Masters of Science in Social Administration (MSSA).

 - Current state licensure as a Social Worker.

-- Eligible licensure includes LSW, LISW, LISW-S or PC.
+- Eligible licensure includes LSW, LISW, LISW-S

 - For Homecare and Hospice, eligible licensure includes LSW, LISW or LISW-S.